Castro loses phone in Pirates' 6-4 loss to Diamondbacks – KION546

 Castro loses phone in Pirates’ 6-4 loss to Diamondbacks

+PHOENIX (AP) — Rodolfo Castro got the call-up and dropped a call in his return to the big leagues.

-PHOENIX (AP) — Pittsburgh infielder Rodolfo Castro lost his phone on the field and the Pirates were stymied by rookie Tommy Henry in a 6-4 loss to the Arizona Diamondbacks on Tuesday night.
+The Pittsburgh infielder lost his phone during a slide into third base and the Pirates lost to the Arizona Diamondbacks 6-4 on Tuesday night.

+“I don’t think there’s any professional ballplayer that would ever go out there with any intentions of taking a cellphone,” Castro told Pittsburgh media members through an interpreter.
+“It’s horrible it happened to me.
+Obviously, it was very unintentional.”

 Castro made a different kind of noise after being called up from Triple-A Indianapolis — with his phone.